CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

     For more information on the [Procfile](https://devcenter.heroku.com/articles/procfile)

-7. Now lets build the app using the latest python build pack
+7. Now lets build the app using the latest python build pack.

     ```bash
     pack build myaciapp --buildpack paketo-community/python@0.4.1